davidnet-net/apex/src/lib/legal/privacy_policy.md

 ## 1. Information We Collect

-We collect the following information to provide and improve the Service:
+We collect the following information to provide the Service:

 - **Account Information**: your email address, username, display name, profile picture, security info and preferences.
-- **Usercontent**: any text, files, or data you upload to the Service.
+- **Usercontent**: any text, drawings, audio, files, or data you upload to the Service.
 - **Cookies**: see our [Cookies Policy](https://davidnet.net/legal/cookies).
 - **Technical Information**: IP address and useragent to enable rate limiting and ensure security.
 - **Preferences**: see your [account preferences](https://account.davidnet.net/account/settings/preferences).

-We **do not use your information for tracking, analytics, or advertising**, and we **do not sell** your data to third parties.
+We **do not use your information for tracking, analytics, AI training, or advertising**, and we **do not sell** your data to third parties.

 ---